Shang-a-Lang (song): Release and promotion

+"Shang-a-Lang" was officially released in April 1974 and continued the bands commercial success, selling an estimated 630,000 copies per day and reached number two in the United Kingdom.
 "Shang-a-Lang" was Bay City Roller's fifth single release and their third to place in the UK charts, its tenure being ten weeks in the spring of 1974 with a peak of number 2 being held off from the number 1 position by another nostalgic track: "Sugar Baby Love" by The Rubettes.